-2 Adhesive Dot Placement
+2 Self-Adhesive Dots

-d.
-Locate the 4 dots, two printed on each side of the template.
-Put a self-adhesive dot directly across from the templates printed dots on or near the rack's EIA strip.
-You will be using these dots to aid in correctly positioning the rail alignment pins located on the front of each rail.
+- c.
+Locate the four dots, two printed on each side of the template.
+Place a self-adhesive dot directly across from the template's printed dots on or near the rack's EIA numbering strip.
+You will be using these dots to aid in correctly positioning the rail-alignment pins located on the front of each rail. - d.

-- e.
 Remove the rack-mounting template from the front of the rack.
-You should now have placed on the front of your rack 2 nut clips and 4 self-adhesive dots. - f.
+The front of your rack should now contain two nut clips and four self-adhesive dots. - e.
+Mount the rack-mounting template to the rack's rear EIA flange.
+Place the rack-mounting template at the same EIA numbered location that was used on the front of the rack. - f.
+Wrap a self-adhesive dot directly across from the template's printed dots.
+Ensure that a portion of the self-adhesive dot wraps around the rack's flange so that it can be seen from the front of the rack. - g.
+Do not install any nut clips on the rack's rear flange as indicated by the rack mounting template. - h.
+Remove the rack-mounting template from the rear of the rack.
+The rear of your rack should now contain four self-adhesive dots that have been partially wrapped around the rack's rear flanges. - i.
 Continue to step 5.

-The following illustration shows a 1 EIA section and a 4 EIA section.
-Depending on the rack manufacture the EIA sections may be separated by either color or by a line.
+The following illustration shows one EIA unit and four EIA units.
+Depending on the rack manufacturer, the EIA units may be separated either by color or by a line.
 Note the holes along the rail are not evenly spaced.
-If your rack has no color or line separation between EIAs, then assume that each EIA section begins where the hole spacing is closest together.
+If your rack has no color or line separation between EIA units, assume that each EIA unit begins where the hole spacing is closest together.